 Hedgerow trees forming the Conservation Area boundary and the protection of trees within it | Modern agricultural building excluded from Conservation Area | Village Green framed by traditional street pattern and grouping of buildings

 Article 4 Directions

 These allow closer monitoring of development within Conservation Areas and may restrict some types of development meaning that a planning application might be needed for works in an Article 4 area that would not otherwise need a planning application.
-There is no fee for applications of this type.
 The areas covered are explained in the Article 4 Directions document.

 Land at Mill Lane - Article 4 Direction